Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-01-29-getting-valid-ssl-certificate-for-localhost-from-letsencrypt.md

 ## Local or Dev Machine Host Mapping

-You need make sure that your dev machine IP or localhost is mapped to domain name you have used to obtian certificate.
+You need make sure that your dev machine IP or localhost is mapped to domain name you have used to obtain certificate.
+{: #hostentry}

-You can make entry in your `/etc/hosts` file to achive it
+You can make entry in your `/etc/hosts` file to achieve it

 ```bash
 127.0.0.1           localhost ry-dev.herokuapp.com